Cloud cost optimization

 By defining schedules based on work hours or specific needs, you can automate cost-saving measures without manual intervention.
 In the next steps, we’ll walk through the process of creating and applying these schedules to multiple instances, making sure they operate only when needed

-Step 1: Setting Up the AWS Instance Scheduler
+Step 1: Setting Up Instance Scheduler

 Firstly make sure you’re signed in in your AWS account.
 The starting step is to launch the instance schedule stack in your AWS account.
 You can launch the cloud formation template, but keep in mind that it launches in the US East - N. Virginia region by default, so adjust the region according to your needs.
 Likewise, verify that the correct template is being used, and move to the next step.